- Entering Freshman

 For approval to study abroad in the summer, submit the Summer Study Abroad Application Form to the Bryn Mawr College Registrar’s for credit evaluation and transfer.

 Once your program is approved by the Registrar, ask the program if they require any authorization forms to be completed by Bryn Mawr College (e.g., home institution approval form).
-Submit any such forms to Dean Cann for the appropriate signature.
+Submit any such forms to the Registrar for the appropriate signature.

 Credit for work completed before matriculating at Bryn Mawr will be calculated as described in the General Guidelines above.
 Ordinarily, the residency requirement means that transfer students will be required to earn all their remaining credits in residence.
 Students who bring in 8 credits or fewer will normally be expected to earn a minimum of 24 in residence.
 Those who bring in 9 to 16 credits will normally be expected to complete their remaining credits in residence.

 Transfers admitted as sophomores will require the permission of the Special Cases Committee to undertake study abroad.
 The student will be expected to demonstrate a compelling educational rationale for including study abroad in her major work plan.